 - Doesn’t initiate play with other children and prefers to play alone

-- Problems with turn taking and don’t like to lose games
+- Problems with turn taking and doesn’t like to lose games

 - Doesn’t like being cuddled